Jan 3, 2020

 Just because programmatic advertising relies on algorithms and machines, that doesn’t mean that it doesn’t need human investment.
 There are different types of platforms, some of which offer fully or half-managed services.
 Others simply provide technical platforms, allowing you to run your programmatic buying activities on your own.

 From there, you will need to allocate skilled people to plan, control, and optimize your buying.
 The point here is that, to enjoy optimum success, you will need to find the perfect coupling between technological automation and intelligent human intervention; so, don’t rely on the algorithm alone to yield the best results for your campaign.

 As discussed, one challenge of programmatic is that its reliance on algorithms can lead to ads appearing in the wrong place.

 Another option, which is important if your product is sensitive, is to use a whitelist.
-This will give a list of approved sites rather than denied.
-It will narrow your ability to reach your audience and possibly make it more expensive but will ensure no unsavoury material is associated with your ad.
+This will give a list of approved (rather than denied) sites.
+It will narrow your ability to reach your audience and possibly make it more expensive but will ensure no unsavory material is associated with your ad.